lj-ditrapani/16-bit-computer-specification/video.md

 1 bit per pixel (1 bpp)
 Each word contains 16 pixels (2 rows)
 If the pixel is 0, it takes the background color of the cell.
+The color indexes are 0 based.
-If it is 1, it takes the forground color of the cell.
+If it is 1, it takes the foreground color of the cell.
+The tile index is 0 based.
 ```

 Character Cell
 --------------

 ```
 Size:  1 word
+The tile index indexes into the character tile set.
 Color value indexes index into the color palette.

                         # of bits
 ------------------------------------
 Background color index  4
-Forground color index   4
+Foreground color index  4
 Tile index              6
 ------------------------------------
 Total              16 bits = 1 word